arangodb/docs/3.6/programs-arangod-cluster.md

 When changing the value of this setting and restarting servers, no changes will be applied to existing collections that would violate the new setting.

-The option only affects coordinators.
-It does not have any affect on single servers, agents or database servers.
+The option only affects Coordinators.
+It does not have any affect on single servers, Agents or DB-Servers.

-<small>Introduced in: v3.5.1</small>

 **Default replication factor**